g0tmk/dotfiles-linux/README.md

   - [screenshot](https://i.imgur.com/xvlw9iH.png)
 - eventually add gtk theme
   - [Fantome](https://github.com/addy-dclxvi/gtk-theme-collections)
-- wicd-curses -> wifi name -> Preferences -> Check "Automatically reconnect on connection loss"
-  - was set on x220, maybe is default option
-  - seems to work on xps after boot/wake from suspend
 - maybe make a new games.md for the install instructions for games
 - add `qrcode` binary that can accept from stdin (or filename arg maybe) and display qr in terminal
   - bonus: use unicode to increase pixel resolution OR generate an image the terminal can understand (like ranger)